jensb/iphoto2xmp/README.md

  * All EXIF data within the original image (preserved inside the files)
  * Captions / Titles
  * Descriptions
- * Keywords (iPhoto does not use hierarchical keywords)
+ * Keywords (iPhoto does not use hierarchical tags)
  * Event names (used for the folder structure, not exported into XMP)
  * GPS coordinates
  * GPS coordinate names (Country, City, etc.).
 These are in Properties.apdb::RKPlace, RKPlaceName
  * Edited and original images, edit operation (eg. "Crop", "WhiteBalance", ...)
  * Face names and face coordinates
- * Face names and face coordinates in rotated or cropped images (still buggy if the image had EXIF rotation flags set since then iPhoto saves weird position values)
+ * Face names and face coordinates in rotated or cropped images (TODO: still buggy if the image had EXIF rotation flags set since then iPhoto saves weird position values)
- * Hidden, Starred, Flagged, Editable, Original, isInTrash flags (as keywords)
+ * Hidden, Starred, Flagged, Editable, Original, isInTrash flags (as tags)
  * iPhoto and iOS edit operations as additional *.plist sidecar files (so far, not all are decoded)
  * export iPhoto (before 9.1(?))
 Event notes (to a text file).
  * export Albums as keyword collections (Library:RKFolder/RKAlbum, Library:RKAlbumVersion)